ResponsiveImagesCG/newsletters/RICG-newsletter-2014-08-22.md

 - Yoav himself [will be leading two sessions at Velocity in New York City on September 16th](http://velocityconf.com/velocityny2014/public/schedule/speaker/155970) (20% discount with code “RESPIMG”)
 - ...and [sitting on the image formats panel at Edge Conf in San Francisco on September 20th](https://edgeconf.com/2014-sf/schedule).

-## So look I am being called to board a trans-continental flight and still have some links that I'd like to share.
+## So look I am being called to board a trans-continental flight and still have some links that I'd like to share so here they are

 True story.